3 Day Compound Workout Routine for Mass Gain w/PDF

 4. Post-workout Meal

-I suggest consuming at least 40-50 grams of protein and one gram of carbs per kg of your body weight for optimal results (it is only an example, a nutritionist can help you better in this case).
+A post-workout meal is crucial for rebuilding and growth of trained muscle.
+For optimal results, I suggest consuming at least 40-50 grams of protein and one gram of carbohydrates per kg of body weight (this is only an example; a nutritionist can help you better in this case).

 • Protein shake and banana.